EcjTn/room-booking-api/README.md

 - **Reporting**: Generate reports on revenue(total, monthly, etc), room availability, total bookings, and total rooms, etc.
 - **Cursor-based Pagination**: Efficiently browse rooms with paginated results.
 - **Check-In/Check-Out Dates**: Track and manage reservation dates accurately.
-- **Cached Room Data**: Frequently accessed room information is cached for faster responses.
+- **Cached Data**: Frequently accessed information is stored temporarily to provide faster responses.
 - **Google Recaptcha**: Protects the API from bots and ensures that only human users can access certain endpoints. (with WebClient)

 ---